protractor-cucumber-framework/protractor-cucumber-framework/README.md

 The following parameters have special behavior:

  * `require` - globs will be expanded to multiple `--require` arguments
+ * `rerun` - value is passed as an argument; for use with the [rerun feature](https://github.com/cucumber/cucumber-js/blob/master/features/rerun_formatter.feature)

 #### Formatters when tests are sharded or with multi capabilities